sathishscripts/agl-compositor/doc/README.md

-This extension is targeted at keeping some of the functionally already established in AGL a) to allow applications display/activate other surfaces/application window, and b) to set further roles, specially dialog pop-ups and split-type of surfaces.
+This extension is targeted at keeping some of the functionally already established in AGL a) to allow applications display/activate other surfaces/application window, and b) to set further roles, such as dialog pop-ups and split-type of surfaces.

 Clients can make use of this protocol to set further roles, like independently